Abduni/SP-app/README.md

   return -1;
 }

-// Starts a new game
 void resetGame() {
-  // Reset the state of the board for (int i=0; i < boardState.length; i++) {
+  for (int i=0; i < boardState.length; i++) {
     boardState[i]=0;
   }
-  // Draw an X first after game is reset
   Xsturn=true;
   endgame = false;
   P1 = "Player 1: X";